nishantgurunath/nishantgurunath.github.io/_pages/about.md

   - /about.html
 ---

-I am an applied scientist/engineer in machine learning (ML) and natural language processing (NLP) at Moody's Analytics.
-I graduated from Carnegie Mellon University with a Master's in Computer Engineering and a primary focus on machine learning.
-At a core level, I enjoy problem-solving and positively impacting the world.
-My motivation for pursuing machine learning stems from AI's potential to solve many fundamental problems and my interest in a probabilistic worldview.
-I love to find patterns in the data, extract relevant information, and draw meaningful inferences.
-This led to my primary interest in machine learning for NLP, as we are surrounded by a plethora of text data with many untapped potentials.
+I am an applied scientist and engineer specializing in machine learning (ML) and natural language processing (NLP) at Moody's Analytics.
+I hold a Master's degree in Computer Engineering from Carnegie Mellon University, where I focused on machine learning.
+At my core, I am driven by a passion for problem-solving and making a positive impact through technology.
+My fascination with machine learning stems from its transformative potential to address fundamental challenges, coupled with my probabilistic worldview.
+I enjoy discovering patterns in data, extracting valuable insights, and drawing meaningful inferences—interests that naturally led me to NLP, a field brimming with opportunities in unstructured text data.

+At Moody's Analytics, I apply NLP across diverse domains, including:
+1. **Know Your Customer (KYC):** Enhancing risk detection for high-risk entities.
+2. **Environmental, Social, and Governance (ESG):** Assessing corporate ESG risks and identifying improvement areas.
+3. **Commercial Real Estate (CRE):** Creating analytical tools for market research and investment.
+4. **Sales Recommendations:** Driving business growth through tailored recommendations.

-My work at Moody's Analytics comprises applications of NLP in the areas of 1) Know Your Customer (KYC) - alerting risk-prone entities, 2) Environmental, Social and Governance (ESG) - assess the ESG risk in the corporate world, and identify areas of improvement, 3) Commercial Real Estate (CRE) - analytical solutions to assist CRE market research and investment, and 4) Sales Recommendation - to grow Moody's Analytics business.
-I have developed ML-NLP models for entity matching, entity risk profiling, open information extraction, data enrichment pipelines, and recommendation systems.
-I am well-versed in named entity recognition, keyphrase extraction, text classification, text retrieval and ranking, duplicate detection, and zero-shot classification.
-I also focus on model governance and model explainability to ensure a more practical application of the models in the real world.
+I have developed models and systems for entity matching, risk profiling, information extraction, data enrichment, and recommendation engines.
+My expertise includes techniques like named entity recognition, keyphrase extraction, text classification, retrieval and ranking, duplicate detection, and zero-shot classification.
+I am particularly focused on model governance and explainability, ensuring practical and ethical application in real-world scenarios.

+Recently, I have been at the forefront of leveraging AI agents for compliance and screening.
+I developed the **AI Screening Agent**, a groundbreaking solution for automating Level 1 (L1) screening workflows in KYC and compliance.
+This system aims to minimize false positives, significantly reducing human review time and cost.
+Going beyond traditional Retrieval-Augmented Generation (RAG) applications like summarization and chat-with-your-data (CWYD), the AI Screening Agent introduces a novel architecture with distributed intelligence, enabling it to perform complex compliance decision-making with accuracy comparable to human analysts.

-As a part of my fascination for problem-solving, I also strive to find the most practical solution.
-I enjoy optimizing engineering solutions to efficiently deploy machine learning models.
-I have worked on system architecture design, implementing ML-NLP pipelines, deploying microservices, and developing APIs.
+Beyond machine learning, I am passionate about optimizing engineering solutions for seamless deployment.
+I have extensive experience in system architecture, building ML-NLP pipelines, deploying microservices, and creating APIs.

-Outside work, I enjoy hiking, tennis, ping-pong, and working out.
-I am also one of the Pandemic-era piano beginners.
+Outside of work, I enjoy hiking, playing tennis and ping-pong, working out, and exploring the piano—a hobby I picked up during the pandemic.